vsshah25/Position-Me-Baby/report.md

 ### 1.2 GPS Technology

 GPS depends on the use of orbiting space-based atomic clocks, spread spectrum microwave radios, high speed digital signal processing (DSP), and sophisticated mathematics including algorithms that compensate for general relativity.
-The initial design and deployment of GPS for military use by the Department of
-Defense in the 1980s has led to the availability of inexpensive commercial GPS receivers in the 1990s.
-In 1998, a consumer GPS receiver fits in the palm of a hand and costs its manufacturer less than fifty dollars to make.
-This receiver is capable of reporting the user’s position to within 50m RMS accuracy at any point on the Earth’s surface.
+GPS receiver is capable of reporting the user’s position to within 50m RMS accuracy at any point on the Earth’s surface.
 However, GPS suffers from a fundamental limitation: it cannot be used indoors.
 The microwave signal from the GPS satellites is extremely weak by the time it arrives at the Earth’s surface, and the presence of the leaves of a tree or the roof of a building in the GPS signal path reduce the signal strength to imperceptible levels.
 Even the use of sophisticated cryogenically cooled receiver electronics cannot recover GPS signals when deep inside a typical reinforced concrete building; the imperceptibly weak GPS signals are overwhelmed by interference from other electronic equipment or more fundamentally by the blackbody radiation of the building itself.
 The problem is roughly equivalent to trying to see and decode morse code sent by the beam of a flashlight on Earth-- from the surface of Mars.

 ## Approach